campfield/puppet-installers/README.md

 External Node Classifier not included but link shown.

-Will have been by someone else in less lines of code and with more extensive README documentation.
+Will have been implemented by someone else in less lines of code and with more extensive README documentation.